tri2510/sdv-runtime/README.md

-# How to build a docker image
+# How to build docker image

 > Info: Instructions below are for setting up the environment *from scratch* in a CI/CD pipeline.
 If you only want to build and test the Docker image, go to [Build and push Docker image](#build-and-push-docker-image).